How we adapt

 Inclusive community engagement

-ASU directly engages citizens of Arizona from all walks of life to empower them to co-create solutions and make positive decisions around water in their communities and households.
-Through Impact Water, the Arizona Water Innovation Initiative fosters learning, community awareness and involvement.
-Arizona Water for All, another program of the initiative, engages communities facing water insecurity to identify their needs, ensure that water research incorporates their voices, and deploy practical technologies to water scarcity.
+ASU empowers citizens of Arizona from all walks of life to create solutions and make positive decisions around water in their communities, businesses and households.
+Through Impact Water, the Arizona Water Innovation Initiative promotes learning, community awareness and involvement.
+Arizona Water for All, another program of the initiative, engages communities facing water insecurity to identify their needs, ensures that water research incorporates their voices, and deploys practical technologies to water scarcity.

 Forecasting and decision-making

-ASU plays a pivotal role in forecasting and modeling to address water scarcity challenges.
-The Advanced Water Observatory and Decision Support System leverages a network of sensors and sophisticated models to monitor water resources, providing real-time data to enhance forecasting.
-ASU’s Decision Center for a Desert City develops water simulation tools for decision-makers, informing data-driven policies to ensure a sustainable water future.
-And through the Arizona Water Blueprint, an interactive, data-rich platform that visualizes Arizona’s complex water systems and infrastructure, ASU empowers policymakers and residents to understand water resources and make informed decisions.
+ASU brings technology and know-how to anticipate future water scarcity challenges.
+The Advanced Water Observatory and Decision Support System uses a network of sensors and sophisticated computer models to monitor water resources, providing real-time data to enhance forecasting.
+ASU’s Decision Center for a Desert City develops tools for decision-makers to simulate different scenarios to help them make choices that promote a sustainable water future.
+And through the Arizona Water Blueprint, an interactive data platform that visualizes Arizona’s complex water systems and infrastructure, we empower leaders and everyday Arizonans to better understand water resources and make more informed decisions.

 Developing water policy for Arizona’s future

-Drawing on its deep connections and trusted reputation among Arizona’s leaders, ASU is empowering local policymakers with insights and strategic advice to address water challenges.
-The Kyl Center for Water Policy at ASU’s Morrison Institute for Public Policy champions collaborative solutions to these challenges, giving policymakers and water stakeholders the necessary tools and knowledge to make informed water management decisions.
+Drawing on its trusted reputation among Arizona’s leaders, ASU provides local policymakers with insights and strategic advice to address water challenges.
+The Kyl Center for Water Policy at ASU’s Morrison Institute for Public Policy champions collaborative solutions to these challenges, giving the many users of Arizona’s water resources the necessary tools and knowledge to make good water management decisions.

 Tackling extreme heat in Arizona communities